Spyderisk/system-modeller/README.md

 The Spyderisk System Modeller (SSM, or just "Spyderisk") provides a thorough risk assessment of complex systems, applying our mathematical modelling to your particular problem.
-The [long Spyderisk story](./HISTORY.md) started in 2008.
+The [long Spyderisk history](./HISTORY.md) started in 2008.
 In 2023 we established the Spyderisk Open Project, publishing everything under open licenses.

-As of Mid-2024, Spyderisk is in early release.
+As of Mid-2024, Spyderisk is in early release, fully available but only working in quite specific circumstances.
+This README file signposts you to the different ways of trying out Spyderisk and learning about the theory behind it.
+We expect Spyderisk to become increasingly easy to install and run.

 If you are a researcher in the area of risk modelling including ontologies of risk, or if you have a specific problem domain you need to solve (particularly in cybersecurity or privacy) then Spyderisk could be for you.

 # Contents